bralcc/JS_Treasure-Hunt/README.md

 # Treasure Hunt Game

 Welcome to the Treasure Hunt Game!
 This is a simple browser-based game where players navigate a game board to find treasures while avoiding enemies and walls.
+This is made purely in JavaScript to learn the basics of the language.

 ## Table of Contents